DFHack/dfhack/docs/Plugins.rst

 When autodump is enabled for a stockpile, any items placed in this stockpile will automatically be designated to be dumped.

-.. _plugins/rename:
+.. _rename:

 rename
 ------
 Allows renaming various things.
-Use `scripts/gui/rename` for an in-game interface.
+Use `gui/rename` for an in-game interface.

 Options: